|

 and considers itself as being more valuable than other mystical schools; or

-of Muslim mystics had been among the jurisprudents, theologians and muhaddithun of their time, and studied hadith, commentary, jurisprudence and
+Many of Muslim mystics had been among the jurisprudents, theologians and muhaddithun of their time, and studied hadith, commentary, jurisprudence and theology

 from the Revelation and hadith and,